Equilibria decomposition-based comparison of reaction networks of Wnt signaling: Comparison of the FIDs of the Feinberg, MacLean, and Schmitz models

 Finally, the FID of the Schmitz network $\mathscr{N}_S$ is as follows (Table \ref{tab:schmitzFID} presents the network numbers):

 \begin{multicols}{2}

 \end{multicols}

 We note the wide variation among the subnetworks of the three networks.
 Only the subnetworks $\mathscr{N}_{M,2}$ and $\mathscr{N}_{S,2}$ coincide.
 This variation is, of course, due to the FIDs being directly based on the (different) reaction sets.
 The FID is, thus, the only structural property that differentiates the three multi-stationary networks so far.
+Though FID is a network property that shows big differences between the three models, FID also serves as the basis of the other techniques (EP, CORE, and CP) as we present in the subsequent sections.